 Poe said, overtaking Jaycob.

 The thought of Tallie being alone actually scared him.
 So much so, that he stopped right outside of the doorway to go over his options.
 There were only two of them: stay here and wait for Tallie, or go with her now and risk being shot down.
-If he went with the second, she'd come back to nobody.
+If he went with the latter, she'd come back to nobody.
 But what if Tallie was the one to not come back?
 He didn't know if he could take another loved one's death again.

 He shook his head and made up his mind, he was going out there.
 Both BB-8 and Poe entered the hangar before he did, already half-way to their X-Wing when Jaycob barely got past the doorway.
 He hadn't made it more than 5 steps in before Jax the mechanic yells,